 ADL Film Fest is proud to partner with the Australian Film, Television & Radio School (AFTRS) in launching this new International Award for Virtual Reality.

-Congratulations to Michelle & Uri Kranot’s Nothing Happens (Denmark, France) which won the AFTRS International VR Award.
+Congratulations to Michelle & Uri Kranot’s Nothing Happens (Denmark, France) which won the AFTRS International VR Award in 2017.

 A special mention went to Selly Raby Kane’s homage to Senegalese mythology, The Other Dakar (Senegal).